Alcidespb24/RAG/output.md

 Uniform Use of CARCs and RARCs (835) Rule, version 3.0.0, June 2012.

-# (iv) CORE-required Code Combinations:
+# (iv) CORE-required Code Combinations for CORE-defined Business Scenarios for the Phase III CORE 360:

-for CORE-defined Business Scenarios for the Phase III CORE 360 Uniform Use of Claim Adjustment Reason Codes and Remittance Advice Remark Codes (835) Rule, version 3.0.0, June 2012.
+Uniform Use of Claim Adjustment Reason Codes and Remittance Advice Remark Codes (835) Rule, version 3.0.0, June 2012.

 # (v) Phase III CORE 370:

 EFT &#x26; ERA Reassociation (CCD+/835) Rule, version 3.0.0, June 2012.

-# (vi) Phase III CORE 350:
+# (iii) Phase II CORE 259:

-Health Care Claim Payment/Advice (835) Infrastructure Rule, version 3.0.0, June 2012, except Requirement 4.2 titled “Health Care Claim Payment/Advice covered entities.
+Eligibility and Benefits 270/271 AAA Error Code Reporting Rule, version 2.1.0, March 2011, as referenced in § 162.1203.

+# § 162.923 Requirements for covered entities.

 (a) General rule.
 Except as otherwise provided in this part, if a covered entity conducts, with another covered entity that is required to comply with a transaction standard adopted.

-HIPAA Administrative Simplification Regulation Text March 2013
+# HIPAA Administrative Simplification Regulation Text

+# March 2013

 under this part (or within the same covered entity), using electronic media, a transaction for which the Secretary has adopted a standard under this part, the covered entity must conduct the transaction as a standard transaction.